 In a world where wellness trends reign supreme, oat milk has emerged as a shining star among plant-milk alternatives.
 Its creamy texture, nutty flavor, and perceived health benefits have swiftly propelled it to nationwide coffee shops and grocery stores, alike.
 But behind its popularity lies a quiet truth: oat milk may not be the nutritional superhero it claims to be.
 Is this well-known dairy substitute worth the hype?
 To get the facts straight, we’re uncovering oat milk dangers.
-Of course, if you love oat milk and tolerate it well, there’s no need to quit it!
-Rather, my goal is to share health data in a way that feels practical and sustainable.
+Of course, if you love oat milk and tolerate it well, there’s no need to quit it.
+Rather, my goal is to share health data in a way that feels empowering.
 This is simply information, and you can choose what to do with it.

 What is oat milk?